WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 IS THE DEEP AND DEBILITATING PERSONAL AND PUBLIC SHAME THAT CREATES THE STRUGGLE WITH IN OURSELVES

-THERE ARE 3 TYPES OF STIGMA THAT EFFECT MENTAL HEALTH
+3 TYPES OF STIGMA EFFECT MENTAL HEALTH

 •SELF